-To begin, download or clone the entire source from https://github.com/so-rose/convmlv.
+To begin, download or clone the source code from https://github.com/so-rose/convmlv.

-3.2 UNIX
+3.2 Linux

-On UNIX systems, everything is easy.
+On Linux systems, everything is easy.
 There is certain setup that must be done, however.
-Open up a terminal, navigate to the folder containing convmlv and balance.py, and type each line:
+Open up a terminal, navigate to the source code (containing convmlv and balance.py), and type each line:

 '''

-chmod +x convmlv.sh balance.py sRange.py #Let convmlv execute.
+chmod +x convmlv.sh balance.py sRange.py #Allow the scripts to execute.
+Check that you can load the help page with './convmlv.sh -h'.

 '''

-You can run the script now, but it won't work!
-This is because you must install the dependencies.
+Now, you must install the dependencies.
 First off, these are the package dependencies, which your system has a unique way of providing.
-Type the command below, then type '/-K' and Enter to search for '-K'.
-Next to each supported distribution is a command; copy this command with Shift+Ctrl+C !
+Type './convmlv.sh -h' to access the help, then type '/-K' and Enter to search for '-K'.
+Next to each supported distribution is a command; copy this command with Shift+Ctrl+C!

+'''

-./convmlv.sh -h
+./convmlv.sh -h #The help page

+'''

 Find and install the corresponding packages on your machine by typing the command you just copied.
-Note that you must have installed Homebrew on your Mac for this to work (See Mac instructions below).
-On Debian this would be:
+Note that you must have installed Homebrew on your Mac for this to work (See Mac instructions below):